DaveKaretnyk/cython_testing/problem_constructs/cy_version/type_hints_spec_wrong/README.rst

 =============================

 **Description**
-What happens in the type hint is wrong?
-E.g. indicates that a parameter should be a str but it is called with an int.
+What happens if the type hint is wrong?
+E.g. hint indicates that a parameter should be a str but it is called with an int.

+Type hints are used by Cython.
+That is, what is specified in the type hint should match what actually happens at runtime.
+This is somewhat logical since it is consistent with how Python code is normally augmented to allow performance improvements using Cython.
+E.g.:

+    def integrate_f(double a, double b, int N): cdef int i
+        cdef double s
+        cdef double dx
+        s = 0
+        dx = (b - a) / N
+        for i in range(N):
+            s += f(a + i * dx)
+        return s * dx

 Python code runs OK.
 Error flagged, e.g., by both mypy and PyCharm editor.